Nav2510/ngx-form-lib/projects/ngx-form-lib/README.md

 4. Radio
 5. Button

+## Style error fix

+If you find breaking style with material form just install `peer dependencies` manually and rerun the project.

 ## Further help

-To get more help, issues or any suggestions for the `ngx-form-lib` mail to  `singh.navdeep2510@gmail.com` with subject `ngx-form-lib`.
+To get more help, issues or any suggestions for the `ngx-form-lib` mail to  `navdeep.dev2510@gmail.com` with subject `ngx-form-lib`.